Modern sales leaders manage using journey-based sales incentives

 Here’s where understanding the difference between ‘Lagging’ & ‘Leading’ KPIs is important.

-Traditional sales leaders manage by Lagging KPIs alone (e.g. “the number or value of deals closed”).
+Traditional sales leaders manage by Lagging KPIs alone.
+For example, the number or value of deals closed would be considered as lagging KPIs.
 These are the indicators that tell us what has happened.
 They are the final output of our efforts.
-These KPIs are always rear-facing.
+These KPIs are nearly always rear-facing.
 They’re easy to measure but very difficult to directly improve.

-In addition to this traditional approach, many forward-thinking sales leaders are now directing their teams using Leading KPIs (e.g. “number of calls made”, “number of meetings booked”).
-These indicators are forward facing and give a true insight into the health of our deals.
+The traditional approach to constructing sales incentives is to tie them directly to lagging KPIs.
+However, many forward-thinking sales leaders are now directing their teams using Leading KPIs (e.g. “number of meaningful call connects made in a day”, “number of meetings booked in a week”).
+These indicators are forward-facing and give a true insight into the health of our deals.

-To influence the performance of your sales team, you need to carefully track, motivate and incentivise your teams to achieve both.
-See them as part of an equation where action (leading) equals results (lagging).
+To really influence the performance of your sales team, you should seek to carefully track, motivate and incentivise your teams to achieve both types of KPI.
+See them as part of an equation where action (leading KPIs) equals results (lagging KPIs).

 The benefits of using ‘Leading’ Sales KPIs

-They’re more immediate than ‘Lagging’ indicators: For example, say your target for the next six months is £100K.
-By keeping an eye on Leading KPIs such as regular contribution to your pipeline, you will have a better idea of whether you’re on track to meet your target or not.
+They represent bite-sized, easily consumable targets: For example, say your target for the next six months is £100K.
+By keeping an eye on Leading KPI targets such as regular contribution to your pipeline, number of meetings booked or deal velocity through the pipeline, you will have a better idea of whether you’re on track to meet your target or not.

 They serve as great coaching prompts: Asking a sales rep to sell more is a bit like asking a striker in a football match to score more goals.
 They know that’s the aim of the game and the result that is desired.
 But they don’t always know the best route to get there.
 Instead, teach them the steps necessary to reach their goal.
 Leading indicators will allow you to showcase the exact activities necessary to accomplish your Lagging targets.